borbasmatyas/what-a-potato-you-are/README.md

 ---

+_For Hungarian version see above_

 # What Kind of Potato Are You?

-This project is a simple web application that randomly swaps between different "potato" images.
+This thing swaps numbered images in a DIV and can be stopped by clicking or pressing the spacebar.

 ## Images

-The images used in this project are frames from GIFs found on the internet, whose copyright status is unknown.
-If any of the used images are under copyright protection and you wish to have them removed, please let me know.
+The images used are frames from GIFs found on the internet, and I couldn't find the original creator.
+So, if any of the used images are under copyright protection and you wish to have them removed, please let me know.

 ## Installation